Buying Above Ground Pool Pumps Guide – Swimming Pool Pumps Explained

 Above Ground Pool Pumps Power Consumption

-One of the main things people consider when buying above ground swimming pools is the pumps power consumption.
-Truth to the matter is it USED to be significantly expensive to run a swimming pool at home.
+One of the main things people consider when buying above-ground swimming pools is the pump’s power consumption.
+The truth to the matter is it USED to be significantly expensive to run a swimming pool at home.
 However, new technology has made this household expense a more affordable one than you may think.
-Despite this new technological advancement though, understand that running a pool is still going to add a significant expense on your electricity bill.
+Despite this new technological advancement though, understand that running a pool is still going to add a significant expense to your electricity bill.

-• Are you using the right size of pump for your pool?
+- Are you using the right size pump for your pool?

-• What kid of pump do you have?
+- What kind of pump do you have?

-• For how long do you run the pump for every day?
+- For how long do you run the pump every day?

 3) Another pool energy calculator from EnergyExperts.org which is a little bit more complicated and is also made to help you optimise energy use.